Menu

 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons.

-Pupils have key roles and responsibilities in school, such as monitors for various tasks about the classroom and whole school, house captains, recycling monitors, office assistants, librarians, Junior Road Safety Officers and Positive Play leaders.
+Pupils have key roles and responsibilities in school, such as monitors for various tasks about the classroom and whole school, house captains, school council, eco-council, agents for change, recycling monitors, librarians and positive play leaders.

 Pupils are valued for their differences and we offer a wide a variety of extra-curricular clubs to support and encourage this.
 We strive to enable pupils to try new things, develop new skills and practise existing ones.